ballerina-platform/module-ballerinax-salesforce/README.md

    ##### Parameters
     * searchString: The request SOSL string
    ##### Returns
-    * returns results in SearchResult struct
-    * Error occured
+    * response or  or Error occured